srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     chmod 700 certGen.sh
     ```

-    The helper script and supporting files are being downloaded from the `Azure/azure-iot-sdk-c` open source project hosted on Github.
-This is an open source project that's a part of the Azure IoT SDK.
-The `certGen.sh` helper script will help demonstrate the purpose of CA Certificates without diving into the specifics of OpenSSL configuration that's outside the scope of this lab.
+    The helper script and supporting files are being downloaded from the `Azure/azure-iot-sdk-c` open source project hosted on Github, a component of the Azure IoT Device SDK.
+The `certGen.sh` helper script will provide you with a chance to see how CA Certificates are used without diving too deeply into the specifics of OpenSSL configuration (which is outside the scope of this lab).

     For additional instructions on using this helper script, and for instructions on how to use PowerShell instead of Bash, please see this link: [https://github.com/Azure/azure-iot-sdk-c/blob/master/tools/CACertificates/CACertificateOverview.md](https://github.com/Azure/azure-iot-sdk-c/blob/master/tools/CACertificates/CACertificateOverview.md)